 Ensure that the speaker is clear of any obstruction and that the speaker holes are not covered.
 Failure to do so could result in an inaudible alarm tone.

 Caution:

-Remove the batteries if the device is to be stored, transported or not used for a longer period of time.
+Remove the batteries if the device is to be stored, transported or not used for a long period of time.

 Battery Installation